-If you live in the city, you've probably seen his work: Lamb recently rejigged over 70 Neighbourhood Watch signs to feature 80s and 90s icons from morning cartoons, cult shows, and comic books.
-Thanks to Lamb, my neighbourhood is being presided over by Mulder and Scully, and I've never felt safer.
-The 30 year-old, Toronto-based artist makes his living creating puppets and has been working for the past few years on the technology required for a big planned project involving covertly painting Toronto bike lanes.
+Andrew Lamb is a Canadian artist who, over the last two years, has been on a mission to rejigger neighborhood watch signs around Toronto to feature 1980s and 90s icons from morning cartoons, cult shows, and comic books.
+So far, he's amended more than 70 signs, and thanks to his efforts my neighborhood is now presided over by Mulder and Scully and I've never felt safer.
+The 30-year-old artist makes his living creating puppets and has been working for the past few years on the technology required for a big planned project involving covertly painting Toronto bike lanes.

 We caught up with him to chat about this project, public art, and whether or not this entire thing is technically illegal.

-Andrew Lamb: The project started in the summer of 2012, after noticing the red centre graphic used on old Neighbourhood Watch signs fade away after years of sun exposure—but the black lettering stays perfectly sharp.
+Andrew Lamb: It started in the summer of 2012, after I noticed that the red graphic used on old neighborhood watch signs fades away after years of sun exposure—but the black lettering stays perfectly sharp.
 So there are all these signs that have become little blank canvases framed with a title, but there is no content.
-So I started wheat-pasting images of fictional super heroes, crime fighters and do-gooders from my childhood on them.
+So I started wheat-pasting images of fictional superheroes, crime fighters, and do-gooders from my childhood on them.

 How many signs do you have up now?
 Is it exclusive to Toronto?